-These courses continues the application and integration of the conceptual framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME) in the nursing management and care of clients with varying degrees of mental health problems.
+This course integrates the curriculum conceptual framework of Knowledge, Skills, Values, Meanings and Experience (KSVME) with the nursing management and care of clients with mental health problems.
 The role of the vocational nurse in the provision of nursing care for psychiatric clients will be studied.
-The student will provide nursing care, including participation in therapeutic relationships, for clients with mental health problems in both psychiatric and non-psychiatric settings.
+Students will provide nursing care, including participation in therapeutic relationships, for clients with mental health problems in both psychiatric and non-psychiatric setting.